IRafique2/LLM-Essentials/docs/Foundations of LLMs.md

   - **Semi-Supervised Learning** – uses a combination of labeled and unlabeled data

 > ML works best with **structured data**.
+**Example:** Predicting housing prices based on features like location, square footage, and number of bedrooms.

 ---